Kozea/Pynuts/doc/Advanced tutorial.rst

 - First create an instance of EmployeeView
 - Then we call the create method of EmployeeView.
-- If the employee addition form is validated we create a new document.
+- If the employee adding form is validated we create a new document.
 - Finally we redirect to the list of employees

 ::